 Due regard means giving relevant and proportionate consideration to the duty.
-For MNSP and its member academies/schools this means that:
+For the Trust and its member academies/schools this means that:

-- We will be aware of the duty and have due regard when making decisions and will assess whether it may have a particular implication for people with a particular protected characteristic. - We will consider equality implications before and the time a policy is developed and will keep those implications under review on a continuing basis. - We will ensure that the duty is integrated into the carrying out of the school/MNSP functions.
+- We will be aware of the duty and have due regard when making decisions and will assess whether it may have a particular implication for people with a particular protected characteristic. - We will consider equality implications before and the time a policy is developed and will keep those implications under review on a continuing basis. - We will ensure that the duty is integrated into the carrying out of the school/THE TRUST functions.

-In accordance with its obligations under the Equality Act 2010 (Specific Duties) Regulations 2011, MNSP will draw up and publish equality objectives (Appendix 1) every four years and annually publish information demonstrating how it is meeting the aims of the public sector equality duty.
+In accordance with its obligations under the Equality Act 2010 (Specific Duties) Regulations 2011, THE TRUST will draw up and publish equality objectives (Appendix 1) every four years and annually publish information (Appendix 2) demonstrating how it is meeting the aims of the public sector equality duty.
 Where there are school specific objectives such objectives will be published for that individual school.